davidthaler/arboretum/README.md

     regtree.fit(x_train, y_train)
     pred = regtree.predict(x_test)

+See the `examples/` directory for more involved usage examples.

 ## More on Numba
 Numba is a just-in-time compiler (jit) for python code.
 It supports a only subset of standard python and the pydata stack (numpy/scipy/etc. ...),